VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 - [tksheet](https://pypi.org/project/tksheet/) is used for the table containing the data

-- [win10toast](https://pypi.org/project/win10toast/) is used for toast notifications on Windows 10
+- [win10toast](https://pypi.org/project/win10toast/) is used for toast notifications on Windows 10 and 11

 ## Contributors: